priyankgada/The-Complete-Web-Development-Course---15-Projects-and-Challenges/README.md

 1. Downloading Required Softwares To Develop Websites -
 2. Setting up Free Hosting To Develop Websites -
+3. Setting up Free Domain To Develop Websites -
-3. Setting up FireFTP To Develop Websites -
+4. Setting up FireFTP To Develop Websites -
-4. Headings in HTML To Develop Websites -
+5. Headings in HTML To Develop Websites -
-5. Paragraphs in HTML To Develop Websites -
+6. Paragraphs in HTML To Develop Websites -
+7. Links in HTML To Develop Websites -
-6. Links in HTML To Develop Websites -
+8. Internal Links in HTML To Develop Websites -
-7. Images in HTML To Develop Websites -
+9. Images in HTML To Develop Websites -
 Under Construction

 # Project Files !!!